Zhuojuewang/DataVis_Final_Project/README.md

 - &#x1F4C8; **Cryptocurrency Dashboard**

-    We hope this cryptocurrency website can be helpful to cryptocurrency investors.
+    I hope this cryptocurrency website can be helpful to cryptocurrency investors.
 The cryptocurrency dashboard shows the price, percent change, total supply, market cap, and volume of different types of cryptocurrencies (e.g. Bitcoin, Dogecoin) with various currencies (e.g. USD, CNY).
 In addition, the background of cryptocurrency is provided.
 In general, a cryptocurrency is a digital currency that is secured by cryptography.
 As time goes by, cryptocurrency becomes more and more popular in society.
 Moreover, we list some research questions about cryptocurrencies and several methodologies to measure the performance of cryptocurrencies.

 - &#x1F3C6; **Market Analysis**